iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.goodsam.responder 3 reviews"/>
 </p>

+> This app worked very well with my previous Android 10.
+Since upgrading my phone to a new Android 10, I stopped getting sound notifications.
+I followed your FAQs, allowed all permissions, but I still don't get them as sound alert.
+I used to have a sound notification for a simulated task, but I don't get it now.
+Can you help please as I may miss request if I don't look on the screen...<br> :date: __2021-02-11 11:50:54__

 > Always crashes for no apparent reason.
 Had no alerts in thousands of hours.
 Crash report sent<br> :date: __2021-01-29 09:28:59__